dnvaishnavi/StudentsGrievance-RedressalSystem/Readme.md

 *Proposed Solution*

 The proposed Students Grievance and Complaints Support & Re-addressal System is a centralized web-based platform that enables students to submit complaints, track their status, and receive timely updates.

-Each user will have a personal account to file, categorize, and view complaint history.
-The system will display complaint statistics using visual charts, showing the number of resolved, unresolved, and in-progress cases.
-On the administrative side, authorized staff can view daily complaint reports, categorize them, mark resolutions, and escalate serious or unresolved complaints to higher authorities within a set time frame.
-The system will also monitor response and resolution rates to improve accountability.
-Categorized complaints will be forwarded to the respective departments (HODs, campus authorities, security, etc.) for quicker action.
-This solution ensures transparency, structured communication, faster resolution, and an organized record of all complaints for future reference.
+This system provides students with a platform to submit their grievances online and track the resolution status efficiently.

+Current Features:
+- Grievance submission through an online form
+- Tracking the status of submitted issues
+- Admin/authority panel to review and resolve grievances